taro1025/cursor-todo/README.md

 # cursor-todo

-This repo contains a skeleton script for automating daily task collection and prioritisation.
-Run `npm start` to execute the script.
+This repo contains a simple MCP server for aggregating daily tasks.
+Run `npm start` to launch the server and access the tasks at `http://localhost:3000/tasks`.